lizTheDeveloper/react-audio-visualization/README.md

 ```
 atom .
 ```
+##Editorial
+Assume they have an editor installed by using the variable $CODE_EDITOR and programmers kinda know what that means

 If you see an error that says atom is not a command then go to atom and look at the top menu bar.
 Click the drop down that says Atom and look for Install shell commands.
 Click that and you should now be able to use the atom command in your terminal.

 ![Atom menu example](http://i68.tinypic.com/avhjz7.png)

+##Editorial
+Assume some constant level of knowledge, and if you're teaching React, it's generally safe to assume they know node or at least not to fuck with node modules.

  Now that you've opened up the directory with your text editor, take a look around!
-Don't worry about the node modules or anything else that looks confusing.
-We will walk through this step by step.
+We will walk through this project step by step below.

 The file structure will look like this:
 ![File structure example](http://i64.tinypic.com/keao0i.png)